Ramsey goodness of stars and fans for the Haj\'os graph: Introduction

 It follows that $K_{1,n}$ is $K_{1,m_1,m_2,\ldots,m_k}$-good only when $m_1=1$, or when $m_1=2$ and $n$ is even.

 A frequently studied class of star-like graphs is the fan.
 A fan $F_n$ is the graph formed by $n$ triangles sharing a common vertex; see Figure~\ref{Fig:HajosFan}.
-The concept of the fan was first introduced into extremal graph theory by Erd\H{o}s, F\"uredi, Gould, and Gunderson~\cite{Erdos1995}, who studied its extremal graph and Tur\'an number.
+The concept of the fan was first introduced into extremal graph theory by \cite{Erdos1995}, who studied its extremal graph and Tur\'an number.
 For results on the Ramsey numbers of fans, see~\cite{Chen2021,Dvorak2023,Lin2009,Zhang2015}.

 The concept of a fan can be extended to that of a generalized fan.
 Given a graph $H$, let $nH$ denote the disjoint union of $n$ copies of $H$, and let $H_1+H_2$ denote the join of two disjoint graphs $H_1$ and $H_2$, obtained by adding all edges between $V(H_1)$ and $V(H_2)$.
 The graph $K_1+nH$ is called a generalized fan.
 In particular, if $H$ is $K_1$, then $K_1+nH$ is the star $K_{1,n}$; if $H$ is $K_2$, then $K_1+nH$ is the fan $F_n$.